-- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (171t in 2017)
+- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (33t in 2020/21)

-Royal red prawns are a deepwater species of prawn, caught mostly off the eastern coast of Australia.
-They can live as deep as 800m, but are mainly caught around depths of 500m.
+Royal red prawns are a deepwater species of prawn, caught mostly off the eastern coast of NSW around Sydney.
+They can live as deep as 800m, but are mainly caught around depths of 400-500m.
 They are caught in a trawl fishery managed by the Commonwealth Government.

-Government fisheries scientists have assessed that the stock caught in Australia is healthy.
+The fishery has made significant progress in reducing protected seabird bycatch, though fur seal bycatch is potentially increasing.
 Seal Excluder Devices (SEDs), which act as escape hatches for seals that enter trawl nets, are mandatory.
 All trawl boats must have a seabird management plan in place to guide how each boat aims to reduce interactions with seabirds while actively fishing.
-Many of the solutions to seabird interactions have been innovations led by the fishing industry.
-Initial evidence seems to indicate that some innovations could reduce the impact of fishing on endangered seabirds, however these have only recently been applied to fishing vessels and their effectiveness currently remains unquantified.
+Many of the solutions to seabird interactions have been fishing industry-led innovations and are proving highly successful in reducing these impacts.